pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 | Limit name | Description | Small (A1) | Medium (A2) | Large (A3)
 | ---------- | ----------- | ---------- | ----------- | ----------
 | Connections | Number of connections across entire VM | 1920 | 3968 | 8064

+### Unsupported frameworks

+Here is a list of frameworks and scenarios that have been found to be not be usable due to one or more of the restrictions above.
+It's conceivable that some will be supported in the future as the sandbox evolves.

+PDF generators failing due to restriction mentioned above:

+- EVOPDF:
+- Rotativa: PDF generation.
+- wkhtmltopdf: PDF generation.
+- Syncfusion: PDF generation.
+- Siberix: PDF generation.

+Other scenarios:

+- PhantomJS/Selenium: tries to connect to local address, and also uses GDI+.